codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 ### Redis Transactions

+In previous stages, you saw how `WATCH` fits into a larger flow: watch a key, start a transaction with `MULTI`, queue some commands, and execute with `EXEC`.
+Now you'll start building the transaction side.

-Redis transactions allow clients to execute multiple commands as a single atomic operation.
+Redis transactions allow clients to execute multiple commands as a single operation.
 The basic flow is:

 1. `MULTI` - Enter transaction mode (commands get queued instead of executing immediately)
 2. `SET key value`, `INCR counter`, etc. - Commands are queued
-3. `EXEC` - Execute all queued commands atomically
+3. `EXEC` - Execute all queued commands

-We'll learn more about `EXEC` in later stages.
-For this stage, you'll implement a basic `MULTI` command and make `WATCH` check whether it's being called inside a transaction.
+We'll implement `EXEC` in later stages.
+For this stage, you'll implement the `MULTI` command and make `WATCH` check whether it's being called inside a transaction.

 ### The `MULTI` Command

 The [`MULTI` command](https://redis.io/docs/latest/commands/multi/) is used to start a transaction.

-For example:

 ```bash
 > MULTI